 The first step in both prototypes is the pre-processing step.
 It is needed, as it simplifies working with the expressions in the later steps.
 One of the responsibilities of the preprocessor is to verify that only allowed operators and symbols are present in the given expressions.
-This is comparable to the work a scanner like Flex1 performs.
-Secondly, this step also converts the expression into an intermediate representation.
-In essence, the pre-processing step can be compared to the frontend of a compiler as described in Section 2.3.
-If new operators are required, the pre-processor must be extended as well.
-Otherwise, expressions containing these operators would be treated as invalid and never reach the evaluator.

-The conversion into the intermediate representation transforms the expressions from infix-notation into postfix notation.
+This is comparable to the work a scanner like Flex performs.
+Additionally, this step also converts the expression into an intermediate representation.
+In essence, the pre-processing step can be compared to the front-end of a compiler as described in Section 2.3.
+The conversion into the intermediate representation transforms the expressions from infix-notation into postfix-notation.
 This further allows the later parts to more easily evaluate the expressions.
 One of the major benefits of this notation is the implicit operator precedence.
 It allows the evaluators to evaluate the expressions token by token from left to right, without needing to worry about the correct order of operations.
 One token represents either an operator, a constant value, a variable or a parameter.
-Apart from the intermediate representation containing the expression in postfix notation, it also contains information about the types of the tokens themselves.
+Apart from the intermediate representation containing the expression in postfix-notation about the types of the tokens themselves.
 This is all that is needed for the interpretation and transpilation steps.
-A simple expression like x + 2would look like depicted in figure 3.3 after the pre-processing step.
+A simple expression like x + 2 would look like depicted in figure 3.3 after the pre-processing step.

-1https://github.com/westes/flex
+&lt;sup>1https://github.com/westes/flex